 But how will people know I had an amazing time?
 I hear you cry.

-It wont be through posting 70 pictures on Instagram or your friends physically withering in pain as you showcase your four minute musical torture videos.
-It'll be through recanting them with tales and your new experiences, stories are born at festivals, friendships are made at the barriers of DJ sets, they're not made be taking 48 separate but identical photos of yourself, 'living in the moment'.
+It won't be through posting 70 pictures on Instagram or your friends physically withering in pain as you showcase your four-minute musical torture videos.
+It'll be through recanting them with tales and your new experiences, stories are born at festivals, friendships are made at the barriers of DJ sets, they're not made by taking 48 separate but identical photos of yourself, 'living in the moment'.

 Your senses need each other, sight, smell, sound, touch and taste they all live in synchronicity with each other, if you spend your time looking at your screen you're interrupting the process of all five working together, enhancing your experience.

 The Prophet might simply be out of touch with the younger generation, but looking around at a festival and witnessing hundreds, sometimes even thousands of people each staring at their phone, instantly gives the impression that they're not standing there in the moment, their hands are not aloft, their fingers aren't hypnotically moving to the beat, where are they?
 Somewhere else, too busy posting on social media about the great time they're having.

 Everybody wants a festival ticket, if you're a fan of a certain music and you're not at the gig, then you want to be there, although it's petty to be jealous, it's simply human nature, wanting something you don't have.
 (Depending on the weather) it should be a pleasure to be in the middle of a festival crowd, the electricity, the tangible connection the crowd share, that's one of the few things a mobile cannot record, the atmosphere, the bind that ties a crowd together.
 The only way to feel it is to embrace it, is to live it, is to welcome your five senses and experience it.